Institute for Public Health Innovation (IPHI)

 NECESSARY SPECIAL REQUIREMENTS

-Candidates must be able to work both onsite locally and remotely and also have ready access to high-speed internet to support remote work.
-Candidates must be proficient in the use of mobile phones and Microsoft Office applications.
+This position currently requires full-time on-site work at a worksite arranged by the Health Department.
+Candidates must be proficient in the use of mobile phones, iPads and Microsoft Office applications.
 For an initial training period, IPHI may ask candidates to use their own technology to participate in virtual training, though accommodations can be made as required.
-Once onboarded, employees will be provided adequate technology for onsite and/or remote work environments.
+Once onboarded, employees will be provided adequate technology for the on-site work environment.

-This position is designated as essential and is part of the County’s emergency response, which operates 7 days a week.
-Supervisory response and interviewer activities may be required during evenings and weekends.
+This is a temporary position in response to needs resulting from COVID-19.
+This position is designated as essential and is part of the County’s emergency response which operates seven days a week.
+Shift work may be required with hours during evenings and weekends.